spacemeshos/testnet-guide/dict.md

 Transaction fees on Smesh transactions are displayed in Shmkl units in the App.
 One trillion (10^12) Shmkls equals to one Smesh.

 ## Smesher
-Smesher is the software package that maintains and updates the Spacemesh distributed ledger according to the Spacemesh protocol.
+Smesher is the software package that maintains and updates the Spacemesh decentralized ledger according to the Spacemesh protocol.
+Smeshers form a p2p network by communicating with each other over the Internet.

 The Spacemesh decentralized ledger is created and secured by people just like you who run a Smesher in the Spacemesh App on their desktop computers.

 Your Smesher is responsible for submitting blocks with Smesh transactions to the network according to the Spacemesh protocol.
 We call this Smeshing.
 You earn smeshing rewards for smeshing.